Michael Cohen (lawyer): Lawsuit against Trump and countersuit

 In March 2019, Cohen sued the Trump Organization for allegedly refusing to reimburse his legal fees regarding proceedings implicating Trump.
 Jury selection began on July 17, 2023, ahead of a trial which was set to start on July 24.
 On July 21, both parties agreed to an undisclosed settlement.

 In April 2023, Trump sued Cohen for $500 million, alleging breaching the trust of their attorney–client privilege while making statements against Trump.
 Cohen sought documents from The Trump Organization to use in his defense.
 In August, Trump claimed that these documents "should be covered by a confidentiality order" and disclosing them could expose Trump "to the risk of self-incrimination" in other cases.
 On October 5, 2023, Trump dropped the suit after he was scheduled to give sworn testimony the following week.

+Reconnecting with Trump

+Despite his criticisms and testimony against Donald Trump, who would eventually win the 2024 U.S. presidential election, Cohen has since shifted his position on him by once again showing support for his former client in 2026, inviting him on his WABC radio show, and unapologetically calling him "Boss" during the interview.

 Involvement in Falwell scandal

 In 2015, Liberty University president Jerry Falwell Jr. reached out to Cohen and asked him for a personal favor.
 Falwell had told Cohen that a third party had obtained compromising nude photos of Falwell's wife Becki Falwell.
 Cohen met with the third party and after the meeting the person destroyed the photos.
 Shortly after Cohen did this favor for Falwell, Falwell endorsed Trump's 2016 presidential campaign.
 In August 2020, Cohen told CNN that there was no link between the favor and the endorsement, saying, "There is absolutely no connection between the photos and my personal request to the Falwells to assist the Trump campaign".